 Our employee stock-based compensation expense, which excludes deferred share units (DSU) expense, varies each period, and includes mark-to-market adjustments for any awards we settle in cash and any plan adjustments.
-The portion of our expense that relates to performance-based compensation generally varies depending on our level of achievement of predetermined performance goals and financial targets.
-We recorded the following employee stock-based compensation expense in cost of sales (first quarter of 2014 - \$4.2 million; first quarter of 2013 - \$3.1 million) and SG&A (first quarter of 2014 - \$6.7 million; first quarter of 2013 - \$6.4 million) for the periods indicated (in millions):
+The portion of our expense that relates to performance-based compensation generally varies depending on our level of achievement of pre-determined performance goals and financial targets.
+See the table in the section captioned "Non-IFRS Measures" below for the respective amounts of employee stock-based compensation expense recorded in each of cost of sales and SG&A for the second quarter and first half of 2014 and 2013.